 In fact, many people who have group insurance will defer Medicare Part B beyond age 65 and wait to enroll until they retire and lose their coverage.
 You just need to make sure your group plan has more than 20 members for this strategy to work.
 You also want to be careful about electing COBRA.
-Even if you take COBRA, the government still requires that your enroll in Medicare Part B. And at that point, it can be more affordable to purchase a supplement anyway.
+Even if you take COBRA, the government still requires that you enroll in Medicare Part B. And at that point, it can be more affordable to purchase a supplement anyway.

 Once you enroll in Medicare Part B, that is the time to take action.
 You have 3 months before, the month of, and 3 months after to choose supplement insurance and a Part D drug plan.
 We can help you understand all of your options and the timelines that coincide.
-Half of the battle is knowing what to do when so that you stay compliant with the rules.
+Half of the battle is knowing what to do and when so that you stay compliant with the rules.

 In Illinois, there are nearly 700,000 consumers enrolled in Medicare supplement plans and over 1 million people over the age of 65.
 Approximately 18% of those on Medicare are enrolled in Medicare Advantage plans with the rest receiving coverage from other programs.
 There is a lot of competition in this market, so it’s best to shop around.

 If you are eligible for Medicare due to disability in Illinois, you have the same open enrollment rights as those age 65.
-This is a six month window of time when you can enroll in a supplement or Advantage plan of your choice.
+This is a six-month window of time when you can enroll in a supplement or Advantage plan of your choice.
 (If you choose a supplement, then you will also likely need a Part D drug plan.
 We help with those too.)

 Rates can vary widely between companies, so it’s best to compare quotes (and renewal history) from several providers.
 If you miss your open enrollment window, underwriting may be required and coverage can be denied, but you don’t have to wait until age 65 to take action.
 Once you qualify for disability, you need to find coverage at that time.

-Insurance companies are allowed to charge higher rates for Medicare supplement insurance in Illinois when you are under age 65.
+Insurance companies are allowed to charge higher rates for Medicare supplement insurance in Illinois when you are under the age of 65.
 A Medicare Advantage can be a good alternative if supplemental rates are unaffordable.
 We help with Advantage plans as well and can explain the differences between the two.

-We serve the entire state of Illinois, including: Danville, Decatur, Chicago, Springfield, and all places in between.
+We serve the entire state of Illinois, including Danville, Decatur, Chicago, Springfield, and all places in between.
 We will walk you through the basics of Medicare, offer comparisons and history and provide direct enrollment in the Medicare insurance plan(s) that best fit your needs and budget.

 There are no additional fees to use our services and, by rule, we offer all plans direct – at no additional cost.
 We are a one-stop shop for education and enrollment.